Milestones:List of IEEE Milestones

 In 1909 Nicholas J. Conrad and Edmund O. Schweitzer developed an extremely reliable high voltage power fuse which used an arc-extinguishing liquid to assure proper interruption of short circuits.
 These fuses, later manufactured at this location, played a major role in the adoption of outdoor distribution substations, and the technology remains a central component of electrical transmission and distribution systems today.

-Leiden, The Netherlands, Dedicated 8 April 2011 -- IEEE Benelux Section/IEEE Superconductivity Council
+- Leiden, The Netherlands, Dedicated 8 April 2011 - IEEE Benelux Section

 On 8 April 1911, in this building, Professor Heike Kamerlingh Onnes and his collaborators, Cornelis Dorsman, Gerrit Jan Flim, and Gilles Holst, discovered superconductivity.
 They observed that the resistance of mercury approached "practically zero" as its temperature was lowered to 3 kelvins.
 Today, superconductivity makes many electrical technologies possible, including Magnetic Resonance Imaging (MRI) and high-energy particle accelerators.